OpenSpace/OpenSpace-Docs/content/milky-way/constellations/constellation-art/index.md

 :align: left
 :alt: A view of OpenSpace and its interface, with the Constellations Art action menu activated.
 On the panel we see buttons to turn all the artwork on or off, or to see only the zodiacal constellations.

 The Constellations Art action menu.
-Here you can turn each constellation's artwork with the Show all button.
-You can turn them all off with the Disable all button.
+Here you can turn on each constellation's artwork with the `Show all` button.
+You can turn them all off with the `Disable all` button.
 You can show and hide all the zodiacal constellations.
-And, the Hide all button keeps the artwork loaded but unseen.
+And, the `Hide all` button keeps the artwork loaded but unseen.
 :::